My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 And almost instantly raise your vibration when you validate what you can validate.

-Validation is not what is the movie "validation" at all.
+Validation is not what is the movie "validation" says it is, notat all.

 Validation is seeing that something or other about the person or their actions is valid.

-The tendency is to invalidate everything about the dude, his hair, his English, his politics, etc.
+The tendency is to invalidate everything about the dude, his hair, his English, his politics, his speaking, that he can't read, that he doesn't understand, that this and that... etc.

 Hey, maybe on the surface: nothing.
 But if you read my articles, you'll see that most of what makes a difference is under the surface.

 So the guy wants to look good.
 He wants to invalidate all the people who think he can't do it.
 He is comfortable being a reality show participant, even though he is about to kindle a world war.
-He wants to win, dominate, and Lie if he has to, steal if he has to, kill if you has to.
+He wants to win, dominate, and lie if he has to, steal if he has to, kill if he has to.

 Find in yourself instances where you did the same.
 OK, not being a president, and not causing a world war... the rest. lol